 If you’re in the market to buy a property, a reduction in interest will probably be welcome news.
 That’s because lower rates will influence how much you can borrow and how much you can afford to repay on your loan.

 While it may be tempting to borrow more, keep in mind that interest rates will eventually increase and so will repayments.
 It’s a good idea to check whether you can afford the home loan if rates were to go up.

 Increasing your savings

-A low-rate environment is generally bad news for savers with cash in the bank.
-With interest rates at record lows, the rates earned by some bank deposits are at their lowest level since the mid-1950s, prompting some investors to consider whether their money could be working harder for them elsewhere.
+A low-rate environment is generally less favourable for savers with cash in the bank and may prompt some investors to consider whether their money could be working harder for them elsewhere.

 With little interest to be earned by keeping money in the bank, alternative options such as income-generating shares that pay attractive dividends may be worth a look.